 We use carbon-balanced suppliers where possible.
 We are committed to re-using IT equipment and buy refurbished devices, rather than purchasing new equipment, unless necessary.
 We are also committed to using recycled equipment in the future, where such purchases need to be made.

-We are committed to reducing its hard copy printing and has drastically reduced the usage of printing over the past two years and will continue to actively encourage staff to only print when absolutely necessary.
+We are committed to reducing its hard copy printing and have drastically reduced the usage of printing over the past two years and will continue to actively encourage staff to only print when absolutely necessary.
+In 2022, we reduced our printing by 42% from 2021.
 Where printing is required, we use recycled paper.

 We are committed to using electronic copies of our research outputs and will only print reports by exception.
 When we do so, we will only work with suppliers who consider environmental impacts for printing in the future.